 I like to ice my cinnamon rolls while they are pretty warm so some of the icing melts right into the rolls.
 You can wait a bit if you want stiffer icing.
 Just pour over the top of the rolls and smooth out with a pastry knife until they are completely covered.

 This next step is very important so pay close attention.
 Remember back in the day when the King needed a poor sap to taste his food and make sure it wasn’t poisoned?
-Well, you must taste these cinnamon biscuits before you serve them to anyone…just in case.
+Well, you must taste these cinnamon roll biscuits before you serve them to anyone…just in case.
 What if you added salt instead of sugar?
 You must protect your family.
 It’s your duty.

 Ooh.
 That’s just so good.
 I suwannee.

 - 4 cups all-purpose flour, preferably White Lily